Menetia greyii: Reproduction

-Common dwarf skinks lay 1-3 eggs in every clutch.
+The adult female common dwarf skink may lay 1-3 eggs in every clutch.

 M. greyii is one of a small number of vertebrate species that are known to reproduce by parthenogenesis.
-A 2007 study discovered that Menetia greyii skinks are able to reproduce by parthenogenesis as well as by sexual reproduction.
+A 2007 study discovered that M. greyii is able to reproduce by parthenogenesis as well as by sexual reproduction.
 Mitochondrial DNA revealed that parthenogenesis is able to occur in this species.
 Parthenogenesis is when eggs can mature without being fertilised into clones of the female.
 This process can occur in some non-mammal species.